 Press freedom in Canada is under attack tooWe worry about eroding rights for press in countries like Russia, Egypt and even the United States.
 But we need to pay attention to what's happening at home.

-On this year’s World Press Freedom Day, prime minister Justin Trudeau stated that journalistic freedom was “widely recognized and respected in Canada.”
+On 2017;s World Press Freedom Day, prime minister Justin Trudeau stated that journalistic freedom was “widely recognized and respected in Canada.”
 But our track record tells a different story.

 In his father’s time as the nation’s leader, press freedom was enshrined in the Canadian Charter of Rights and Freedoms.
 Over 30 years later, legal media protections have made slow progress.
 For doing their jobs, the Canadian media faces invasive surveillance, the risk of imprisonment, and government obstruction.

-An annual index from Reporters Without Borders (RSF) revealed that press freedom in Canada has plummeted over the past two years.
-The latest report card by the Canadian Journalists for Free Expression (CJFE) gave Canada failing grades over surveillance of journalists and a lack of protection for whistleblowers.
+An annual index from Reporters Without Borders (RSF) revealed that press freedom in Canada had plummeted.
+The 2017 report card by the Canadian Journalists for Free Expression (CJFE) gave Canada failing grades over surveillance of journalists and a lack of protection for whistleblowers.

 While journalism is not a crime, journalists can become criminalized.
 This was never more apparent than with the wrongful conviction of journalist Mohamed Fahmy, who was sentenced to seven years in a maximum security prison in Egypt.
 The Egyptian-born Canadian, along with his Al-Jazeera colleagues, became international examples of what happens when journalists are jailed for being journalists.
 The CBC documentary Mohamed Fahmy: Half Free covers his tumultuous fight for freedom, at times both overlooked and endangered by the Canadian government.